Equidistribution of rational subspaces and their shapes: Stabilizer groups

-\begin{proof} As $\StSpin_{L_1} = \StSpin_{L_2}$, we also have $\StSO_{L_1} = \StSO_{L_2}$.
-We first observe the following: over $\bar{\Q}$, $\StSO_{L_i}$ acts transitively on the set of anisotropic lines in $L_i$ and in $L_i^\perp$.
+\begin{proof} We first observe the following: over $\bar{\Q}$, $\StSO_{L}$ acts transitively on the set of anisotropic lines in $L$ and in $L^\perp$.
 Indeed, by Witt's theorem \cite[p.~20]{Cassels} the special orthogonal group in dimension at least $2$ acts transitively on vectors of the same quadratic value.
 In any two lines one can find vectors of the same quadratic value by taking roots.